About Kjosfossen, Rjoandefossen, and the Flam Railway Waterfalls

-We got to see Brekkefossen pretty much straight away, but this time, we got to see it from the banks of the river and got to spend a bit more time to photograph it without worrying about the falls passing by as the train would keep moving.
+We got to see Brekkefossen pretty much straight away, but this time, we got to see it from the banks of the Flåmselvi River and got to spend a bit more time to photograph it without worrying about the falls passing by as the train would keep moving.

 Barely ten minutes after Brekkefossen, the road went unpaved and became almost single-lane, and we would ultimately get pretty close to Rjoandefossen.

-What made this experience different from the railway was that we were able to view the falls from directly across the river (whereas the train had more distant views of it).
+Again, what made this experience different from the railway was that we were able to view the falls from directly across the river (whereas the train had more distant views of it).

 We were even able to feel a little bit of its spray that managed to make it all the way across the river and onto the narrow road.